-Pumping is a crucial method to convey water out of areas vulnerable to inundation, where natural and gravity fed drainage is insufficient or not possible.
-Kev Considerations - Level of protection: The appropriate level of protection for critical facilities should be higher than other, non-critical facilities.
+- Level of protection: The appropriate level of protection for critical facilities should be higher than other, non-critical facilities.
 However, flood mitigation cannot impact the ability of the facility to provide services.
 If effective mitigation would interfere with the facility's ability to provide services, relocation of the facility to a lower risk area should be considered. - Implementation: Flood mitigation of critical facilities may pose implementation challenges including identification of and coordination with entities with jurisdiction, permitting, construction, and maintenance, etc. - Maintenance: In order to be resilient, critical facilities must be regularly maintained.
 The same applies to emergency and backup generators and dry floodproofing.
 All facilities should consider how they will fund the cost of regular, ongoing maintenance in their operating budgets as well as who will be responsible for maintenance.
 Additionally, facilities should regularly practice deployment of any 'justin-time' flood protection measures such as deployable flood barriers and doorway flood shields. - Environmental impacts: Flooding of critical facilities can lead to a number of environmental impacts including contamination of flood water with raw sewage and other hazardous or toxic substances.
-This highlights the importance of effectively reducing risk for these facilities. • Permitting: Permitting will vary based on the type, location, and ownership of each facility.
+This highlights the importance of effectively reducing risk for these facilities.

+• Permitting: Permitting will vary based on the type, location, and ownership of each facility.
 Relocation of existing facilities will likely encounter additional permitting needs than adaptation to existing facilities.
 Any work on the waterfront or near wetlands will require additional state and federal permits.

-Co-Benefits Protecting critical facilities from flood risk will allow services to be maintained following a flood event.
+Protecting critical facilities from flood risk will allow services to be maintained following a flood event.
 This can prevent cascading impacts as the impacts to one facility (such as power generation) can have significant downstream impacts on other facilities that depend on them.Additionally, protecting critical facilities has several benefits to public health including, but not limited to, avoiding contamination of flood water with raw sewage, maintaining access to clean drinking water, ensuring availability of emergency services and more.
 Other facility needs, like improving services or addressing maintenance needs, could be pursued at the same time as the resilience improvements.

-Funding Opportunities - declared disaster
+- declared disaster

 Federal Emergency Management Agency (FEMA) FEMA Public Assistance (PA): Grants that provides reimbursement for disaster related expenses.
-Often used for repairs, restorations, reconstruction or replacement of public facilities or infrastructure damaged or destroyed by a disaster Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program (HMGP): Funding to state, local, tribal, and territorial governments to develop hazard mitigation plans and rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
-Dependent on presidentially Federal Emergency Management Agency (FEMA) Building Resilient Infrastructure & Communities (BRIC): Competitive grants of up to \$50 M for hazard mitigation projects, reducing or eliminating the risks from future disasters and natural hazards.
-Priority Actions Actions below are priority actions that can be taken in the near- or mid-term to adapt or protect critical facilities.
+Often used for repairs, restorations, reconstruction or replacement of public facilities or infrastructure damaged or destroyed by a disaster

+Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program

+(HMGP): Funding to state, local, tribal, and territorial governments to develop hazard mitigation plans and rebuild in a way that reduces, or mitigates, future disaster losses in their communities.
+Dependent on presidentially

+Federal Emergency Management Agency (FEMA) Building Resilient Infrastructure & Communities (BRIC): Competitive grants of up to \$50 M for hazard mitigation projects reducing or eliminating the risks from future disasters and natural hazards.

+Actions below are priority actions that can be taken in the near- or mid-term to adapt or protect critical facilities.
 For a full list of recommended actions, see the Implementation Roadmap section.

-STATE Develop guidance for State and Local agencies on design standards and climate projections LOCAL- ALL MUNICIPALITIES Consider relocation of flood-prone shelters to lower risk areas LOCAL - WOODBRIDGE Site-specific mitigation of flood-prone assets at Henry Inman Elementary ADAPT OR PROTECT CRITICAL FACILITIES CARTERET, PERTH AMBOY, WOODBRIDGE See Summary Table of Recommended Actions starting on page 223 for additional details on all actions.
-LEGEND 0 BASEMAP 0.5 ring.
+STATE Develop guidance for State and Local agencies on design standards and climate projections LOCAL- ALL MUNICIPALITIES Consider relocation of flood-prone shelters to lower risk areas LOCAL - WOODBRIDGE Site-specific mitigation of flood-prone assets at Henry Inman Elementary

+ADAPT OR PROTECT CRITICAL FACILITIES

+CARTERET, PERTH AMBOY, WOODBRIDGE

+See Summary Table of Recommended Actions starting on page 223 for additional details on all actions.

+LEGEND

+BASEMAP

+man.

-122 plant
+plant